DK3QN's Ham Radio Menu

 The purpose of my comments is not to keep you off and away from putting hands-on/repairing of "Boatanchors".

-But you certainly need to take very special care in any respect when dealing with such devices for your own sake
+certainly need to take very special care in any respect when dealing with such devices for your own sake

 and health.